 - Fast development time

 - Famous apps like Instagram are built with Flutter

 - It’s unique due to widgets and wonderful UI and animations

 Of course, Flutter has to be improved in terms of security and libraries and that’s what Google is busy with – moving Flutter to the first place and killing React Native.
 Many engineers give positive feedback for flutter and predict it to be the most preferred cross-platform technology.
 What is left for React Native?
-Being more traditional in cross-platform development React Native is an excellent choice for more sophisticated projects as it offers extensive lists of libraries, is way more secure and known.
-The decision in choosing React Native or Flutter still depends on project requirements and time-frames, but if take money questions both are cost-efficient technologies.
+Being more traditional in cross-platform development React Native is an excellent choice for more sophisticated projects as it offers extensive lists of libraries, and is way more secure and known.
+The decision in choosing React Native or Flutter still depends on project requirements and time-frames, but if taking money questions both are cost-efficient technologies.